 - 3. The take-off shall be marked by a board sunk level with the runway and the surface of the landing area.
 The edge of the board which is nearer to the landing area shall be the take-off line.
 Immediately beyond the take-off line there shall be placed a plasticine indicator board for the assistance of the Judges. - 4.
-Construction: The take-off board shall be rectangular, made of wood or other suitable rigid material in which the spikes of an athlete's shoe will grip and not skid and shall measure 1.22m (±0.01m) long, 200mm (±2mm) wide and not more than 100mm deep.
+The take-off board shall be rectangular, made of wood or other suitable rigid material in which the spikes of an athlete's shoe will grip and not skid and shall measure $1.22m \pm 0.01m$ long, $0.20m \pm 0.002m$ wide and not more than 0.10m deep.
 It shall be white. - 5.
-Plasticine Indicator Board: This shall consist of a rigid board, 100mm (±2mm) wide and 1.22m (±0.01m) long made of wood or any other suitable material and shall be painted in a contrasting colour to the take-off board.
+The plasticine indicator board shall consist of a rigid board, $0.10m \pm 0.002m$ wide and $1.22m \pm 0.01m$ long made of wood or any other suitable material and shall be painted in a contrasting colour to the take-off board.
 Where possible, the plasticine should be of a third contrasting colour.
 The board shall be mounted in a recess or shelf in the runway, on the side of the take-off board nearer the landing area.
-The surface shall rise from the level of the take-off board to a height of 7mm (±1mm).
+The surface shall rise from the level of the take-off board to a height of 7mm \pm 1mm.
 The edges shall either slant at an angle of 45° with the edge nearer to the runway covered with a plasticine layer along its length 1mm thick or shall be cut away such that the recess, when filled with plasticine shall slant at an angle of 45° (see Figure 10).